-You can test this Smoke/CO Alarm by pressing and holding the Fest/Silence button on the Alarm cover until Alarm Voice says "Testing" (typically 3-5 seconds).
+You can test this Smoke/CO Alarm: Press and hold the Test/Silence button 3-5 seconds until unit starts to alarm.

-During testing, you will see and hear the following sequence

-- The Alarm Voice will say "Testing."
-The Horn will sound 3 beeps, pause, 3 beeps.
-The Alarm Voice will say "Warning, evacuate smoke in [Location, example: "Kitchen"].
-Evacuate."
-The Power/Smoke LED flashes Red and the CO LED will be Off. - Next the Horn will sound 4 beeps, pause, 4 beeps, The Alarm.
-Voice will say "Warning, evacuate carbon monoxide in [Location example: "Kitchen"].
-Evacuate."
-The Power/Smoke LED will be Off and the CO LED flashes Red.

-If the unit does not alarm, make sure the batteries are correctly installed, and test again.
+- During testing, you will see and hear the following sequence: • The Horn will sound 3 beeps, pause, 3 beeps.
+The Power/Smoke LED flashes Red and the CO LED will be Off. - Next the Horn will sound 4 beeps, pause, 4 beeps.
+The Power/Smoke LED will be Off and the CO LED flashes Red. - If the unit does not alarm, make sure the batteries are correctly installed, and test again.
 If the unit still does not alarm, replace it immediately.